 Further analysis using data from five large, independent cohorts revealed that a one-year increase in DNAm PhenoAge was associated with a 4.5 percent increase in all-cause mortality risk (independent of chronological age).
 Accelerated PhenoAge was linked with higher inflammatory biomarkers (such as C-reactive protein), higher insulin, higher glucose, higher triglycerides, and lower HDL.
 The DNA methylation PhenoAge acceleration was also linked to known age-related changes in blood cells, such as decreased populations of CD4 and CD8 T-cells and increased granulocytes.

 One study used the DNAm PhenoAge epigenetic clock to investigate the effects of heavy, chronic alcohol intake on epigenetic age acceleration using clinical biomarkers such as liver function enzymes.
 The study, which estimated DNA methylation age in 331 people with alcohol use disorder, found that the disorder accelerated aging by an average of 2.2 years.
-A genome-wide meta-analysis of accelerated epigenetic aging among the study subjects indicated that the presence of a single nucleotide polymorphism in the APOL2 gene (a member of the apolipoprotein-L family) further accelerated aging.
+A genome-wide meta-analysis of accelerated epigenetic aging among the study subjects indicated that a single nucleotide polymorphism in the APOL2 gene (a member of the apolipoprotein-L family) further accelerated aging.

 Some individuals may be genetically predisposed to a slower overall clock rate.
 For example, one study analyzed the DNA methylation levels of peripheral blood mononuclear cells (a type of white blood cell) from semi-supercentenarians and their offspring.
 The investigators found that the average epigenetic age of the semi-supercentenarians was nearly nine years younger than their chronological age.
-The epigenetic age of their offspring was approximately five years younger than that of their age-matched controls.
+The epigenetic age of their offspring was approximately five years younger than their age-matched controls.

-"the average epigenetic age of the semi-supercentenarians was nearly nine years younger than their chronological age.
-The epigenetic age of their offspring was approximately five years younger than that of their age-matched controls" Click To Tweet
+"The average epigenetic age of the semi-supercentenarians was nearly nine years younger than their chronological age.
+The epigenetic age of their offspring was approximately five years younger than their age-matched controls."
+Click To Tweet

 Lifestyle factors and exposures can influence the native ticking rate, as well.
 For example, an obesogenic diet can increase methylation and the clock's subsequent ticking rate.
-And, as described above, smoking cigarettes and exposure to particulate air pollutants increases the epigenetic aging rate.
+In addition, as described above, smoking cigarettes and exposure to particulate air pollutants increases the epigenetic aging rate.
 Some interventions have been identified that may slow the aging rate, however.
 These measures have been studied for their longevity-enhancing effects and include caloric restriction and administration of rapamycin, an immunosuppressant drug.